GabrielPeresBernes/Huntweb-ReactJS/README.md

 ### API

-To run this project you need to set up its API [Back-End](https://github.com/GabrielPeresBernes/Huntweb-NodeJS)
+To run this project you need to set up its API (Get the [Back-End](https://github.com/GabrielPeresBernes/Huntweb-NodeJS))

 ### NPM / Yarn